Ishu070303/Todo-App/README.md

 # Todo-App

-> Make a list of things you want to do ... edit them by your choice you can delete them if you are done with your work, data still be there after you refresh you page 🥰.
+> Make a list of things you want to do ... edit them by your choice you can delete them if you are done with your work, data still be there after you refresh your page 🥰.

 ## Features
 </br>